 Dr. Legato founded the Partnership for Gender-Specific Medicine at Columbia University in 1997.
 It was the first collaboration between academic medicine and the private sector focused solely on gender-specific medicine: the science of how normal human biology differs between men and women and of how the diagnosis and treatment of disease differs as a function of gender.
 Doctor Legato has established the not-for profit Foundation for Gender-Specific Medicine, which is dedicated to the support of gender-specific biomedical investigation and educational outreach to both the lay and scientific communities.

 Doctor Legato is the editor of the first textbook on gender medicine, Principles of Gender-Specific Medicine, published for the scientific community by Elsevier in 2004.
-The second edition appeared in December, 2009.
+The second edition appeared in 2010.
 The new third edition has just been released by the Academic Press.
-Her latest book for the scientific community is The History of Gender-Specific Medicine, which will be released in the Fall of 2017.
+Her latest book for the scientific community written in collaboration with Dr. Marek Glezerman is The International Society for Gender Medicine: History and Highlights, which was released in September 2017.
 She is the founder and editor in chief of three scientific journals, The Journal of Gender-Specific Medicine and Gender Medicine, published for the scientific community.
 Both were selected by the National Library of Medicine and Elsevier Science to be indexed and included in their worldwide databases, MEDLINE and EMBASE.
 The latest is the official journal of the Foundation, Gender and the Genome.
-The journal has just launched and is published by Mary Ann Liebert, Inc.
+The journal launched in 2017 and is published by Mary Ann Liebert, Inc.

 Dr. Legato spent her research career doing cardiovascular research on the structure and function of the cardiac cell.
 The American Heart Association and the National Institutes of Health supported her work.
 She won the Murray Steele Award, the Martha Lyon Slater Fellowship, and a four-year Senior Investigator Award from the American Heart Association, New York Affiliate.
 She won a coveted Research Career Development Award from the National Institutes of Health and has been a member both of the National Heart Lung and Blood Institute’s study section on cardiovascular disease as well as the Basic Science Council of the American Heart Association.
 Dr. Legato served as a charter member of the Advisory Committee to the National Institute of Health's Office of Research on Women's Health from 1995 to 1998, and was the co-author of their Task Force Report on Women's Health.

 Her preeminence in the field of gender-specific medicine is reflected in the over 575 invitations she has received to both lay and professional audiences throughout the world.
-Most recently, she has made keynote addresses at international conferences including the State Street Executive Women's Dinner Series (2014), the Academic Emergency Medicine Consensus Conference (2014), the 25th European Students Conference (2014), the Annual FOCUS Fall Conference for Penn Women at the University of the PA Perelman School of Medicine (2015), Sex Matters: Update in Gender Specific Patient Care at Johns Hopkins (2015), 7th Congress of the International Society of Gender Medicine Conference, Berlin (2015), Gender and Lifestyle: From Puberty to Elderly Frailty, Matera (Italy) (2016), and International Congress of Cardiology: From Scientific Evidence to Clinical Practice.
-Taormina, Italy (2016).
-She will deliver keynote addresses at two international conferences in gender-specific medicine-the first in Japan in September of 2017 and the second in Panama in February of 2018.
+She has made keynote addresses at international conferences including the State Street Executive Women's Dinner Series (2014), the Academic Emergency Medicine Consensus Conference (2014), the 25th European Students Conference (2014), the Annual FOCUS Fall Conference for Penn Women at the University of the PA Perelman School of Medicine (2015), Sex Matters: Update in Gender Specific Patient Care at Johns Hopkins (2015), 7th Congress of the International Society of Gender Medicine Conference, Berlin (2015), Gender and Lifestyle: From Puberty to Elderly Frailty, Matera (Italy) (2016), and International Congress of Cardiology: From Scientific Evidence to Clinical Practice.
+Taormina, Italy (2016), The 8th Congress of the International Society for Gender Medicine: Trends in Gender Medicine: Super-Aging Society and Globalization, Japan (2017), and most recently, delivered the keynote address at the NHLBI/ORWH Workshop: “Female Sex and Gender in Lung/Sleep Health and Disease,” Washington D.C.
+(2017).
+She has been invited as a Distinguished Speaker and Guest of Honor at the 2nd Global Men’s Health Summit in Panama in February of 2018.

 She writes extensively for the lay public.
 In 1992, Dr. Legato won the American Heart Association’s Blakeslee Award for the best book written for the lay public on cardiovascular disease with her publication of The Female Heart: The Truth About Women and Heart Disease, published by Simon & Schuster.
 She published What Women Need to Know, (Simon & Schuster) in 1997.
 Her book for the lay public on gender-specific medicine, Eve’s Rib, was published in 2002 by Harmony Books; her book, Why Men Never Remember and Women Never Forget, was published in 2005 by Rodale and is now translated into 24 languages.
 Her latest book, Why Men Die First, (Palgrave) appeared in 2008.